AviatrixSystems/terraform-provider-aviatrix/docs/data-sources/aviatrix_spoke_gateway.md

 * `ha_image_version` - The image version of the HA gateway.
 * `eip` - The EIP address of the Spoke Gateway.
 * `ha_eip` - The EIP address of the HA Spoke Gateway.

+The following arguments are deprecated:

+* `tag_list` - Instance tag of cloud provider.
+* `transit_gw` - Transit gateways attached to this spoke gateway.